lgw2/lgw2.github.io/_teaching/csci112-fall-2023/labs/lab6.md

 should store the doubles in an array.

-Your program must use selection sort (see [slides on arrays](https://lgw2.github.io/teaching/csci112-fall-2023/lectures/Chapter7.pdf)) to sort the numbers in ascending order (smallest first) and write them to a new file called `sorted.txt` in the directory where the program is being run.
+Your program must use selection sort (see [slides on arrays](https://lgw2.github.io/teaching/csci112-fall-2023/lectures/Chapter7.pdf)) to sort the numbers in ascending order (smallest first) and write them to a new file called `outdata.txt` in the directory where the program is being run.
 You should use `fprintf` to write to the file.

 As your program runs, it should print out the current state of